vectordotdev/vector/website/docs/about/data-model/metric.md

 ##### quantiles

-The quantiles contained within the summary, where where 0 ≤ quantile ≤ 1.
+The quantiles contained within the summary, where 0 ≤ quantile ≤ 1.

 </Field>